kcajj/recombinant_population_analysis/README.md

 # Ouput

-We produced a pipeline that carries out the whole analysis, yielding the plots of the coverage of the genomes of the two phages for each timestep of the experiment.
+Two plots are produced by the pipeline:

+## Coverage plot

+After gathering the inference carried out on all reads, for each site of the hybrid reference the fraction of reads assigned to ancestral sequence 1 and 2 is plotted.

+Example:

+## Recombination plot

+After gathering the inference carried out on all reads, all the recombination events (i.e. position of a recombinant read where it is inferred the switch from a reference to the other) are plotted on the hybrid reference genome, normalised for the total amount of reads mapped on each position.

+Example: